Qianqian-Xie/Qianqian-Xie.github.io/_news/announcement_4.md

 inline: true
 related_posts: false
 ---
-Our Me-LLaMA paper has been accepted by npj Digital Medicine
+Our <a href='https://www.nature.com/articles/s41746-025-01533-1'>Me-LLaMA</a> has been accepted by npj Digital Medicine